// NDPTC Course Information

 |Course Title:||Climate Adaptation Planning for Emergency Management (AWR-347)|

 |Status:||FEMA Certified.
 This course is now listed in the FEMA National Training and Education Division (NTED) Catalog.|

-The purpose of this eight hour training course is to prepare the community and the emergency services sector for the climate adaptations and systems vulnerabilities that might occur from hazard impacts.
-The course is developed to enhance awareness to future climate hazards and impacts that the emergency services sector may face.
-Although this course will be developed and delivered with a national scope, it will emphasize the importance of the local emergency services sector.
+The goal of this course is to prepare the community and the emergency services sector for the climate adaptations and systems vulnerabilities that might occur from hazard impacts and to enhance awareness to future climate hazards and impacts that the emergency services sector may face.

 This awareness level course in intended for a target audience of the Whole Community, including, Citizen/Community Volunteers, Citizen Corp Councils, Coastal Zone Managers, Developers, Emergency Management Agencies, Emergency Medical Services, Hazardous Materials workers, Healthcare workers, Fire Services, General Public, Governmental Administrative, Law Enforcement, Non-Governmental Organizations, Public Health sector workers, Public Safety Communication, Public Utilities, Public Works, Search & Rescue, Security Professionals, Tribal leaders, and Transportation Security who have little or no exposure to the tools and methods for enhancing community resiliency.